Welcome to the 7th of our 12 weeks of Artful Summer!

 For photography, giving up on trying to be painting, and discovering what it meant to be photography, was a liberating moment.
 A moment that exploded with possibilities.

 There’s nothing inherently wrong with painterly effects in photography.
 Some artists use them today and they can be compelling.
-But moving past what someone else thinks you should be, and discovering what, or who, you are, is almost always empowering.
+But moving past what someone else thinks you should be, and discovering what you can uniquely be, is empowering.

 Headshots & Environmental Portraits